avereon/maven/README.md

       - prg - The parent pom for programs
       - mod - The parent pom for modules
 - web - The parent pom of web projects.
-The parent of web projects is the spring-boot-parent pom and not the Xeomar top pom.
+The parent of web projects is the spring-boot-parent pom and not the Avereon top pom.

 ## Builds